 CRIMINAL JUSTICE 1101-4609.
 SPECIAL STUDIES.

 Topics offered as demand reflects an interest in areas of criminal justice not covered by existing catalog courses.
 Course may be repeated when topic of study changes.
-Prerequisite: Consent of instructor.

 CRIMINAL JUSTICE 1310.
 INTRODUCTION TO CRIMINAL JUSTICE.
 (CRIJ 1301)